CovalienceGithub/eslint-config-js-ts/README.md

 > <br/>
 >
-> :warning: If your project is using older versions of the above dependencies.
-Please check the newer versions of this package and follow its documentation.
+> :warning: If your project is using older versions of the above dependencies.Please upgrade with compatible version if possible or please check the newer versions of this package and follow its documentation.
 > <br/>

 ### Usage